 The proposed conversion works are designed to facilitate the use of the Packington Hall stables as a venue for corporate events and skills learning, and to refurbish the existing flats created in the 1970s.
 The Group has no objection to the proposed uses in principle, however we must recommend that the present proposals would cumulatively be highly damaging to the historic fabric and significance of the grade two stable block, and that they would cause a degree of harm to the setting of the adjoining grade two star listed Hall itself.
-We do not believe that it has been demonstrated that the proposed uses could not be successfully accommodated within its fabric with fewer damaging interventions.
+We do not believe that it has been demonstrated that the proposed works are necessary to secure the future of the building, or indeed that the proposed uses could not be successfully accommodated within its fabric with fewer damaging interventions.